nikl881/food-delivery-app/README.md

 1. Builded the site on a local environment.
 2. Staged the files in the stage area.
 3. Perform push to Heroku (workspace / remote app)
-4. Perform push to Github (Git directory / repository).
+4. Perform push to Github (Git directory / repository) in comments section.
+5. After a inspection (validation) merged comments section to master branch.

 Because this project has a dynamic and data-driven design, it was decided to use Heroku to host this python project.
 The following method has been used to achieve a good deployment: